 c.
 The executive administrator for GIDPs is the Dean of the Graduate College.

 f.
-The Dean, Faculty Director and Associate Director are advised on issues of policy and administration by the elected GIDP Advisory Council (GIDPAC).
+The Dean and Associate Director are advised on issues of policy and administration by the elected GIDP Advisory Council (GIDPAC).

 II.
 Guidelines for the Establishment of Graduate Interdisciplinary Programs